Bibliome/KBPubMedBERT/README.md

 # Relation Extraction with RotatE Graph Embeddings

-Combing RotatE graph embedding with representations from PubMedBERT helps improve RE performance.
+Combining RotatE graph embedding with representations from PubMedBERT helps improve RE performance.

 ### To reproduce our experimental results